 Offered prior to each weekend Mass time.

 In 1990, after twenty-four years, St. Bernard Convent became vacant and was renovated to accommodate the Adult Day Center of the Fern Creek/Highview United Ministries.
-An Education and Formation Center was completed in 1997 and a full time kindergarten, a pre-school program and before-school and after-school and summer care programs were added.
+An Education and Formation Center was completed in 1997, and a full time kindergarten, a pre-school program, before-school and after-school, and summer care programs were added.
 Sports programs for boys and girls grow every year.

 The parish was established to accommodate the growth of suburban Jefferson County and the large number of families who were employed by the General Electric Company.

 St. Bernard was established during the turbulence of the 1960s and the changes within the Church from the Second Vatican Council.
-The atmosphere of change did much to forge the nature of St. Bernard Parish, as diversity of opinion led to tolerance, which, tempered by Christian love, evolved into a sense of spiritual unity centered around the celebration of the Eucharist.
+The atmosphere of change did much to forge the nature of St. Bernard Parish, as diversity of opinion led to tolerance, which tempered by Christian love, evolved into a sense of spiritual unity centered around the celebration of the Eucharist.
 The parishioners managed to set aside turmoil and worries as they gathered around the table set by the Lord.
-This unity in the Mass is the glue that has bonded the individuals in the Highview neighborhood into a community of faith.
-Today St. Bernard, with 3,200 parishioners, is a parish alive in stewardship and very active in social justice and community ministries.
+This unity in the Mass is the glue that has bonded the individuals in this Highview neighborhood into a community of faith.
+Today with 3,000 parishioners, St. Bernard is a parish alive in stewardship and very active in social justice and community ministries.